Assassination of Juan María de Araluce Villar: The attack

-At between 14:20 and 14:25 in the afternoon, Araluce's driver was waiting outside his home on Avenida de España, accompanied by a second vehicle carrying an escort of three police officers.
+At between 13:20 and 13:25, Araluce's driver was waiting outside his home on Avenida de España, accompanied by a second vehicle carrying an escort of three police officers.
 When Araluce got into his car, four ETA members who had been waiting nearby in the bus station approached the vehicles.
 Two produced pistols, while the other two produced submachine guns.
 They proceeded to open fire on the cars, concentrating their fire on the second car, which contained the police officers.
 Hearing the gunfire, Araluce's wife and most of his nine children, who had been having lunch on the fifth floor of the building where he lived, rushed to the street.
 Although it had been badly damaged by gunfire, his son drove the car which contained his father to the nearby hospital.
 However doctors were unable to save Araluce.
 All three of Araluce's escort were killed at the scene, while his driver died at 11pm the same day in hospital.
 The killers then escaped in a car, which was found abandoned later the same day in the Loyola district of the city, bearing false number plates.
 In a communique issued from Paris the same day, ETA claimed responsibility for the attack.